 The course will be clearly marked and monitors will be at all major intersections.
 Large mile marker signs will mark each mile during the race.
 Balloons also mark mile locations.

 Located less than every 2 miles, approximately 19 aid stations will feature water and replacement drinks.
 This year, the marathon will be serving Ultima Replenisher, a mineral replacement, along the course.
-Ultima Replenisher is a balanced electrolyte drink that does not contain artificial ingredients or sugar and goes well with gels and other carb sources.
-The advantage of Ultima when running is the minimal processed carb formula allows for rapid absorption of the electrolytes, without stomach upset.
-The electrolytes, which are minerals such as calcium and magnesium, allow us to maintain our oxygen utilization and energy.
+Ultima is a drink that replaces vital minerals lost during your race.
+Ultima is available nationwide at Whole Foods Market and at select health food stores and running specialty stores.
+The flavor for 2014 is orange!
 As always, to ensure carbo replacement, we will be offering 5 or 6 gummy bear stations.
 As of now, there will not be gel available at aid stations.

 Volunteers for aid stations are recruited from businesses, school groups, service clubs and non-profit organizations who compete for awards; including the best organized, best decorated, and most enthusiastic aid stations.

 NOTE: Food is not served on the course.
 Slower walkers are encouraged to carry water bottles and other necessary food supplements.